-The Fair Value of Investment Property has been measured using a market approach, considering existing lease terms and rentals and information gathered from managing the Council's Investment Property portfolio.
-The valuations were principally carried out by Steve Booth BSc, MRICS, ASVA, DipAF - the Council's Head of Strategic Property, although for some assets an external firm of valuers was used.
+The Fair Value of Investment Property has been measured using a term and reversion market approach, considering existing lease terms and rentals and information gathered from managing the Council's Investment Property portfolio.
+The valuations were principally carried out by Steve Booth BSc, MRICS, ASVA, DipAF - the Council's Head of Strategic Property, although for some more significant assets an external firm of valuers was used.

-The most significant valuation assumption used is that the rental yield (rental as a percentage of property value) achievable on most Investment Properties is equivalent to that achieved on recent and comparable property purchases.
-Consideration is also given to rental income outlook.
+The most significant valuation assumption used is for the rental yield (rental as a percentage of property value) achievable on most Investment Properties.
+This is based on the valuer's experience and wider national data as there is limited local market information.

 To estimate the Fair Value of Investment Property, the highest and best use of each asset needs to be considered.
 Although alternative uses were assessed as part of the process, this was considered to be their current use.
 There has therefore been no change in the valuation techniques used during the year for Investment Properties.
-There is limited activity within the local market for equivalent properties, therefore the valuations have been categorised as level 2 of the Fair Value hierarchy.